LouisMazel/relizy/docs/src/guide/what-is-relizy.md

+---
-# What is Relizy?
+title: What is Relizy?
+description: Relizy is a powerful, automated release management tool designed for modern projects (monorepos or single packages).
+keywords: relizy, release management, monorepo tool, version management, automated releases, npm publishing, changelog generator
+category: Guide
+tags: [guide, introduction, overview, features]
+---

+# {{ $frontmatter.title }}

-Relizy is a powerful, automated release management tool designed for modern projects (monorepos or single packages).
-It handles the entire release workflow from version bumping to publishing, with first-class support for both monorepos and single packages.
+{{ $frontmatter.description }} It handles the entire release workflow from version bumping to publishing, with first-class support for both monorepos and single packages.

 ## The Problem